feinstaub/feinstaub.github.io/asr/index.md

 All data and processing logic takes place on the client side.
 (Almost) everything is encrypted on the way between sender and receiver.
 Sender and receiver are not required to be online at the same time.
 Therefore there is always a third party computer involved which serves as (dumb) exchange point.
 Third party computers are treated untrustworthy by design.

-### Target use cases
+### Key features

-* Send files from one person's computer to another person's computer.
+* **Send files** from one person's computer to another person's computer.
-* Files are potentially larger than they would fit into an email attachment.
-* File transfers should be encrypted.
-* Minimal setup.
-* Encryption should be setup once for a given pair of persons and then reused without having to worry each time.
+* **End-to-end encryption** by default.
+* **Asynchronous**, in a sense that you can send files and the receiver can be offline at that time.
+* **No file size restriction**.
+The file size is only limited by the total storage capacity of the exchange point.
+* **Independence** of third party service providers because exchange points can be switched any time.
+* **Decentral** logic.
+All logic is located on the clients.
+The required third party server only serves as a simple file store.

 ### Secure